 In June 2018, over 60 days, we will travel 10,000 miles across the length of China’s Economic Belt from London to Yiwu; a strategic and economic centrepiece of China’s Belt Road Initiative.
 Our expedition will be the first attempt to drive along the full length of the world’s next great trade route – a nexus of power, culture and commerce that now sits at the heart of China’s foreign policy.
 We will focus on two key corridors; the New Eurasian Land Bridge Economic Corridor and China-Central Asia-West Asia Economic Corridor.
-We aim to evaluate first-hand the ongoing infrastructure integration across Eurasia, collaborating and producing research for the world leading CSIS ‘Reconnecting Asia’ and The Central Asian Program.
-This will include interviewing the politicians, business leaders and strategists visualising these projects, to the workers bringing them to fruition and the real people whose lives are being affected by them.
-We aim to photograph key sites and film stakeholders, as well as take standardised data surveys on the efficiency of vehicle movement at border crossings.
-Upon return, we aim to publish research, write a paper for our universities, and produce a short film on our findings.
+We aim to use first-hand insight to understand the ongoing infrastructure integration across Eurasia.
+We will attempt to engage with the politicians, business leaders and strategists visualising these projects, to the workers bringing them to fruition and the real people whose lives are being affected by them.
+The historic Silk Road is also a key part of our journey.
+For example, in Iran we will be visiting ancient Silk Road sites providing a compelling basis to link it to the new initiative.

 How long will you stay on the route and which countries will you visit?

 We will focus on two key corridors; the New Eurasian Land Bridge Economic Corridor and China-Central Asia-West Asia Economic Corridor.
 Over the 60 days we will visit over a dozen current and emerging ‘Silk Road’ hubs.
 These locales will include; UK, Belgium, Netherlands, Germany, Poland, Belarus, Latvia, Russia, Ukraine, Moldova, Romania, Turkey, Georgia, Azerbaijan, Iran, Turkmenistan, Kazakhstan, Kyrgyzstan, and China.
-In these countries, we will engage with the industrial parks, intermodal terminals, ports, energy projects, and railway projects integrating the infrastructure landscape across Eurasia.
-These will be key to Eurasia’s economic and geo-political future.
+In these countries, we hope to be able to engage with the industrial parks, intermodal terminals, ports, energy projects, and railway projects integrating the infrastructure landscape across Eurasia.
+This is increasing both trade and connectivity across Eurasia.
 But this will not just be about monumental infrastructure: it is about the re-emergence of Eurasia into a contiguous and coherent whole and people whose lives are being shaken up by the creation of this new world order.

 China’s Belt and Road Initiative is about trade and logistics.
 What are the main logistics of your project?
 How will you finance your journey?
 Have you found supporters?
 Will you use a crowdfunding platform?